 Organisations should be cognisant that individuals at various levels of the organisation may bear greater liability, and when making voluntary disclosures in investigations, all relevant individuals should be considered.

 17.4.4 Production of investigation reports

 Careful consideration should be given to the manner of disclosure of information.
 In the United States, the consideration for credit is that the relevant facts are disclosed, regardless of format and without need to waive privilege.
-A company bears the burden, however, of disclosing the facts necessary to qualify for co-operation credit, and if a company chooses not to waive relevant privileges, it is unlikely to be able to share the investigative reports prepared by counsel conducting the investigation.
-Instead, it will have to carefully craft presentations that disclose only non-privileged facts.
-Oral presentations and high-level overview summaries relying on primary source evidence may reduce the risk to a company, although even these methods of disclosure can face judicial resistance with respect to maintaining privilege.
-Therefore, companies and their legal counsel can face challenging strategic decisions when weighing co-operation with the government against maintaining privilege.
-And, because there can be no claim that the materials are privileged, a company should also expect that it will have to produce presentation materials in any related civil litigation.
+A company bears the burden, however, of disclosing the facts necessary to qualify for cooperation credit, and if a company chooses not to waive relevant privileges, it is unlikely to be able to share the investigative reports prepared by counsel conducting the investigation; instead, it will have to carefully craft presentations that disclose only non-privileged facts.
+Oral presentations and high-level overview summaries relying on primary source evidence may reduce the risk to a company, although even these methods of disclosure can face judicial resistance with respect to maintaining privilege; therefore, companies and their legal counsel can face challenging strategic decisions when weighing cooperation with the government against maintaining privilege.
+Because there can be no claim that the materials are privileged, a company should also expect that it will have to produce presentation materials in any related civil litigation.

 17.4.5 Identification of witnesses to authorities

 In its initial assessments of whether to cooperate with authorities, a company will have to consider the implications of disclosing information about key employees.
 As noted above, US and UK authorities have indicated that cooperation will require disclosure of facts relevant to the misconduct of individual employees.